 In each case, your shares will be voted as you instruct.
-Unless otherwise provided on any applicable proxy or ballot with respect to the voting on the Authorized Shares Amendment Proposal, Voting Requirement Amendment Proposal, or Adjournment Proposal, when a holder of common stock submits a vote on the Authorized Shares Amendment Proposal, Noting Requirement Amendment Proposal, and the Adjournment Proposal, the corresponding number of shares of Series C Preferred Stock (or fraction thereof) held by such holder will be automatically cast in the same manner as the vote of the share of common stock (or fraction thereof) in respect of which such share of Series C Preferred Stock (or fraction thereof) was issued as a dividend is cast on the Authorized Shares Amendment Proposal, Voting Requirement Amendment Proposal, or Adjournment Proposal (with respect to only an adjournment of the Annual Meeting called for the purpose of voting on the Authorized Shares of Common stock held by any holder on whose behalf such proxy or ballot is submitted will be deemed to include all shares of Series C Preferred Stock (or fraction thereof) held by such holder.
+Unless otherwise provided on any applicable proxy or ballot with respect to the voting on the Authorized Shares Amendment Proposal, Voting Requirement Amendment Proposal, or Adjournment Proposal, when a holder of common stock submits a vote on the Authorized Shares Amendment Proposal, Voting Requirement Amendment Proposal, and the Adjournment Proposal, the corresponding number of shares of Series C Preferred Stock (or fraction thereof) held by such holder will be automatically cast in the same manner as the vote of the share of common stock (or fraction thereof) in respect of which such share of Series C Preferred Stock (or fraction thereof) was issued as a dividend is cast on the Authorized Shares Amendment Proposal, Voting Requirement Amendment Proposal, or Adjournment Proposal (with respect to only an adjournment of the Annual Meeting called for the purpose of voting on the Authorized Shares Amendment Proposal or Voting Requirement Amendment Proposal), and the proxy or ballot with respect to shares of common stock held by any holder on whose behalf such proxy or ballot is submitted will be deemed to include all shares of Series C Preferred Stock (or fraction thereof) held by such holder.
 If you return a signed card, but do not provide voting instructions, your shares will be voted FOR each of the proposals.
 If you are the record holder of your shares, you may revoke or change your vote any time before the proxy is exercised.
 To do so, you must do one of the following: